buildbycj/smart-one-click-setup/README.md

 ## 📞 Support

-For support, feature requests, or bug reports, please [open an issue](https://github.com/buildbycj/smart-one-click-setup/issues) on GitHub
+For support, feature requests, or bug reports, please [open an issue](https://github.com/buildbycj/smart-one-click-setup/issues) on GitHub.